shriv/jekyll-now/_posts/2018-10-27-Playgrounds-vs-pubs.md

 # Accessibility analysis
-- Break up the street map of Wellington into grid of points (I) We now have alcohol vendors and parks described by discrete POIs and ready for calculating accessibility.
+We now have alcohol vendors and parks described by discrete POIs and ready for calculating accessibility.
 Like the [previous series](https://shriv.github.io/Fuel-Stations-Analysis-Part-3/), accessibility is calculated as the driving distance (meters) from each street grid point (also referred to as nodes) to the nearest POI.
 This driving distance is visualised as a heatmap.

-All the above steps are carried out by the Python package Pandana.
+Accessibility analyis made very accessible (pun intended!) by the Python package Pandana.
 Technical details are described in [an earlier post](https://shriv.github.io/Fuel-Stations-Analysis-Part-3/).

+## Spatial distribution of playgrounds vs. pubs
 The accessibility heatmaps illustrate that both parks and alcohol vendors are well distributed (focus on the distribution of the yellow) but there are definite hot spots for both.
 For example, Wellington CBD is closer to alcohol vendors.
 This is obvious and easy to pick out from the heatmap.
 However, there are other non-obvious hotspots of alcohol vendots that are harder to perceive.

 | | |